import pandas as pd

 days = ["Thur", "Fri", "Sat", "Sun"]

-# Your loop here
+# Your loop here8 Wrap Up!

 We’ve covered the very basics of for loops in Python, from simple syntax to practical data analysis applications.
 Loops are essential for efficient coding, allowing you to automate repetitive tasks.
 As we progress in the course, we will encounter many other applications of this key programming construct.